 - Units should be placed at least 3 feet (.9 m) away from electronics that may interfere with wireless communication (such as TVs, microwaves, computers, etc).

-- Bring both the sensor and display unit together and power down by removing at least one battery from each and/or removing the power cord.
+- Bring both the sensor and display unit together and power down by removing all batteries from each and/or removing the power cord.

 - Change the A-B-C switch on both units to match on the same channel.
 Changing to a different channel can be helpful.